|Position:||Director of Athletics|

 Video: Interview with Charter TV3

-Nathan Pine is in his fourth year as the director of athletics at the College of the Holy Cross.
+Nathan Pine is in his fifth full academic year as the director of athletics at the College of the Holy Cross in 2018-2019.
 Since being named the school's eighth director of athletics on Dec.
 17, 2013, Pine has quickly revitalized the athletics program and transformed the athletics culture on Mount St. James to put Holy Cross back into the national consciousness, while continuing to honor the academic mission of the College.
-In 2015-16 Holy Cross Athletics tallied its most successful year in the President's Cup standings since the inception of the Patriot League more than twenty-five years ago.

 During his tenure, the athletic department has seen unprecedented growth in fundraising.
-The Crusader Athletics Fund has more than doubled over the last three years and in 2016-17 raised and all-time high $2.08-million in support of Holy Cross Athletics.
-The CAF has brought in over $1-million in each year of Pine's leadership, having never reached that milestone previously.
+The Crusader Athletics Fund has more than doubled over the last four years and raised over $2-million during the 2017-2018 academic year.
+The CAF surpassed $2-million for the second year in a row and has now brought in over $1-million in each year of Pine's leadership, after having never reached that milestone previously.
 Holy Cross has also received two of the largest gifts in the history of the College ($32.5 million and $20 million respectively), directed toward athletics facility improvements.
-Construction on the $95 million Luth Athletic Complex began in December of 2015 and will be completed in the summer of 2018.
+Construction on the $95 million Luth Athletic Complex began in December of 2015 and was completed in the spring of 2018.
 Pine has also orchestrated broader regional and national exposure for the College from television and marketing efforts, along with significant branding and alumni outreach.
-He has introduced a renewed sense of enthusiasm and excitement around athletics to Holy Cross along with a focused vision on improving the student athlete experience, team and individual competitiveness and significant facility upgrades.
+He has introduced a renewed sense of enthusiasm and excitement around athletics to Holy Cross along with a focused vision on improving the student-athlete experience, team and individual competitiveness and significant facility upgrades.

 Pine has also championed the priority of academics at Holy Cross and student athletes have achieved at the very highest levels of Division I during his tenure, tying nationally for first place in 2014 and third place in 2015 in NCAA Graduation Success Rate (GSR).
-Additionally, Holy Cross led the nation with 75 percent of its teams earn NCAA Division I Academic Progress Rate public recognition awards in the latest 2017 report.
-Student athletes have combined for a 3.12 or higher GPA in each of the seven semesters under his leadership, highlighted by a record 3.24 average GPA in the spring of 2016.
-In addition, 342 Holy Cross student athletes were recognized on their league Academic Honor Rolls in 2015-16.
+Additionally, Holy Cross led the nation with 75 percent of its teams earn NCAA Division I Academic Progress Rate public recognition awards in the 2017 report.
+Student athletes have combined for a 3.12 or higher GPA in each of the nine semesters under his leadership, highlighted by a record 3.26 average GPA in the spring of 2018.
+In addition, 338 Holy Cross student athletes were recognized on their league Academic Honor Rolls in 2017-2018.

-To improve operational effectiveness, Pine reorganized the department's senior staff and has recruited an impressive administrative group including Joe Bertoletti as the Senior Associate Athletic Director for External Operations, Brendan Sullivan as the Senior Associate Athletic Director and COO, Rose Shea as the Senior Associate Athletic Director and Senior Woman Administrator, Kirsten Britton as the Associate Athletic Director for Facilities, Operations & Events, Ryan Colton as Assistant AD for NCAA Compliance and Armani Dawkins as Assistant AD for Student-Athlete Development.
+To improve operational effectiveness, Pine reorganized the department's senior staff and has recruited an impressive administrative group.
+This includes Nick Smith as the Senior Associate AD for External Operations, Brendan Sullivan as the Senior Associate AD and COO, Rose Shea as the Senior Associate AD and Senior Woman Administrator, Steve Pizzi as the Associate AD for Facilities, Operations & Events and Armani Dawkins as Associate AD for Student-Athlete Development.

 Pine is active at the national level and represents Holy Cross and the Patriot League as a member of the NCAA Division I FCS Football Committee and the NCAA Division I FCS Athletic Director's Association Executive Committee.
 He works at the league level with the other athletic directors and the conference office to maximize the student-athlete experience and generate additional exposure and revenue for the Patriot League and Holy Cross.